zillet/knowledge-base/getting-started/common-terms.md

 - Your funds are actually stored on the blockchain, not in the wallet or account.
 - Just like your Facebook account has a username (public) and password (private), so does your Zilliqa account.
 For additional security, you can use a password to encrypt your private key which would result in a username (public) and password (private) and password for that password (private + more secure).

-### (Account / Zilliqa / Public) Address
+### (Account / Zilliqa ) Address

 - You use this to send funds to an account.
-- Sometimes referred to as the “public key”
-- A string made up of 0x + 40 hexadecimal characters.
+- A string made up of zil + 39 characters and digit.
 (42 total characters).
-- In Zilliqa, the address begins with 0x. similar to Ethereum but these two address generation process is diffrent so the **Ethereum address won't work on Zilliqa Blockchain** Example: 0x7e257de121fbac2400ab963ca9f39ee996517c11
+- In Zilliqa, the address begins with zil.
+Example: `zil1ha89qqfnnhkreksadfg37nedn6976t6meddjez`

 ### Public Key